emencia/porticus/README.rst

 porticus
 ========

-Yet another File gallery for Django. **Galleries** contains **Albums** that contains **Ressources** and ressources is your files items.
+Yet another File gallery for Django.

+**Galleries** contains **Albums** that contains **Ressources** and ressources are your files items.
 Usually used like an image gallery, you should also use it like a download center for many file types.

 Requires
 ********